Red-Brickk/24Spring-MultivariatePJ-Laplacian_Eigenmap/README.md

 4. Laplacian Eigenmaps for Dimensionality Reduction and Data Representation(2003)
 5. Laplacian Eigenmaps and Spectral Techniques for Embedding and Clustering(2001)
 6. Color image segmentation using Laplacian eigenmaps(2009)
+7. Kernelized Supervised Laplacian Eigenmap for Visualization and Classification of Multi-Label Data(2021) (Supervised LE, and many fascinating visualizations)